syncfusion-content/blazor-docs/blazor/diagram/group.md

 The [Padding] property of a group node defines the spacing between the group node’s edges and its children.

-The following code illustrates how to add Padding to node group.
+The following code illustrates how to add Padding to the node group.

 ```cshtml
 @using Syncfusion.Blazor.Diagram